 The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
 Expected volatilities are based on historical volatilities from guideline companies since the Company does not have sufficient history as a publicly traded company.
 Implied volatilities were considered, but the guideline companies selected do not have an active market for their options.
 The Company also uses the expected lives used by guideline companies to estimate the expected life of options granted.
 The expected life of options granted represents the period of time that options granted are expected to be outstanding.
-The Company uses historical data to estimate employee terminations and resulting forfeiture rates within the valuation model.
+The Company uses historical data to estimate employee terminations and resulting forfeiture rates within the option pricing model.
 The risk-free interest rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of the grant.
 The fair value of restricted share grants is recognized using the straight-line recognition method.
-Weighted-average assumptions used for grants for the three months ended September 30, 2005 are as follows:
+Weighted-average assumptions used for grants for the three and six months ended December 31, 2005 are as follows:

+Months Ended lber 31, 2005 er 31, 2005

-Risk-free interest rate 4.20%
+Risk-free interest rate 4.37% 4.22%

-Expected dividend yield 0%
+Expected dividend yield 0% 0%

-Expected life (years) 4.25
+Expected life (years) 4.25 4.25

-Expected volitility 60%
+Expected volatility 60% 60%

-Weighted average fair value of options granted \$6.14
+Weighted average fair value of options granted \$ 10.10 \$ 6.61